Medical Board of Australia - Obligations on Medical Practitioners

 Continuing Professional Development (CPD) registration standard

-All registered medical practitioners (excludes practitioners with non-practising registration) are required to participate regularly in continuing professional development (CPD) that is relevant to their scope of practice.
+Registered medical practitioners are required to participate regularly in continuing professional development (CPD) that is relevant to their scope of practice.
 This involves maintaining, developing, updating and enhancing their knowledge, skills and performance to ensure they deliver appropriate and safe care.

 All medical practitioners will be required to make a declaration that they have met the standard and have completed the necessary CPD when they apply for renewal of registration.
 The Board requires medical practitioners to keep records that may be subject to audit.